17 Mile House Farm Park

 - Please dispose of trash properly.

-- Do not block access to the general public.
+- Photographers should not block or limit access of the site to the public.

-Note: Access to 17 Mile could be closed off due to maintenance, tours or construction without any advanced notice.
+Note: Access to 17 Mile can be closed off due to maintenance or tours without advanced notice.

 Weddings and Events